raulsebastianmihaila/crizmas-mvc/README.md

 [Documentation](https://raulsebastianmihaila.github.io/crizmas-mvc-docs)

-A framework based on React and the MVC pattern with the goal of simplifying front-end programming.
+A framework based on [React](https://www.npmjs.com/package/react) and the MVC pattern with the goal of simplifying front-end programming.
+You can read an introduction [here](https://raulsebastianmihaila.github.io/crizmas-mvc-docs/introduction).

 The main advantages and features are:
 - simplicity for common cases and flexibility for complicated cases
 - management of pending trees of objects
 - doesn't touch your model, allowing you to write it anyway you want
+- scroll virtualization
 - [router](https://www.npmjs.com/package/crizmas-router)
   - refresh from any fragment of the route
   - router manager for listing, adding and removing routes dynamically